CE-Mostafa/BMI/README.md

-# bmi
+# BMI

-A new Flutter project.
+This application calculate your BMI

 ## Getting Started